HimoriK/book/src/ch03-05-control-flow.md

 you changed the number of values in the array, as you would with the method used in Listing 3-4.

-The safety and conciseness of `for` loops make them the most commonly used loop construct in Rust.
-Even in situations in which you want to run some code a certain number of times, as in the countdown example that used a `while` loop in Listing 3-3, most Rustaceans would use a `for` loop.
-The way to do that would be to use a `Range`, provided by the standard library, which generates all numbers in sequence starting from one number and ending before another number.
+The safety and conciseness of `for` loops make them the most commonly used.
+Even in situations in which you want to run some code a certain number of times, as in the countdown example that used a `while` loop in Listing 3-3, a `for` loop is preferred.
+You can use a `Range`, provided by the standard library, which generates all numbers in sequence starting from one number and ending before another number.

 Here’s what the countdown would look like using a `for` loop and another method we’ve not yet talked about, `rev`, to reverse the range: